vieri11/Private-Blockchain-Notary-Service/README.md

-# Build a Private Blockchain Notary Service
+# Build a Private Blockchain Notary Service using
-# RESTful Web API Project with Hapi.js Framework.
+# RESTful Web API with Hapi.js Framework.

 In this project, I built a Star Registry Service that allows users to claim ownership of their favorite star in the night sky.